-Receive Reassure React Record Refer Reflect

-RECEIVE

-If a child wants to talk to you, never ask them to come back later.
+Receive Reassure React Record Refer Reflect RECEIVE If a child wants to talk to you, never ask them to come back later.
 Ask them what they want to talk to you about and, if you are concerned about their welfare, give them the time to speak to you.
 Never promise confidentiality, inform the child that you are happy to talk to them but if they tell you anything that you believe may be putting them at harm that you will have to talk to someone.
 Listen carefully to the child.
 Do not stop a child who is freely recalling information.
 Where a child is visibly upset or has an obvious injury, it is good practice to ask a child why they are upset or how an injury was caused, or respond to a child wanting to talk to you to help clarify vague concerns and result in the right action being taken.

-REASSURE

-Ensure that the child is aware that they have done the right thing in talking to you and that they have not done anything wrong.
+REASS URE Ensure that the child is aware that they have done the right thing in talking to you and that they have not done anything wrong.
 If you have any concerns that the child has been, or is at risk of harm, you must tell them that you will speak to someone to get help.

-REACT

-If you need to clarify information ask open-ended questions e.g." Is there anything you'd like to tell me?", "Can you explain to me", Can you describe to me" Never ask leading or suggestive questions e.g. 'Did he/she do anything that they shouldn't have done?'
+REACT If you need to clarify information ask open-ended questions e.g." Is there anything you'd like to tell me?", "Can you explain to me", Can you describe to me" Never ask leading or suggestive questions e.g. 'Did he/she do anything that they shouldn't have done?'
 Never ask 'accusing' questions e.g." Why didn't you tell someone earlier?"
-Never criticise the alleged perpetrator, it may be someone that they will continue to live with.
-Never ask the pupil to repeat their disclosure for any other member of staff, it is your responsibility to share the information These four factors may compromise enquiries that need to be made later by
+Never criticise the alleged perpetrator, it may be someone that they will continue to live with to live with.
+Never ask the pupil responsibility to share These four factors m children's social care e the informa ay comprom tion RECORD Make notes as soon as possible afterwards using the words that the child has used.

-children's social car

-RECORD

-Make notes as soon as possible afterwards using the words that the child has used.
 Do not record your assumptions and interpretations, just what you heard and saw.
 Do not destroy original notes even if you later write things up more neatly and fully.
 Record the date, time and place of the disclosure.
 Sign any written records and identify your position in the school setting.
 Do not ask a child to write an account or sign any of your documentation as this may compromise enquiries that may be made later by children's social care or Police